 One of the critical issues that all the trucking corporations will keep facing in the year to come is the dearth of quality truck drivers, mainly for the long haul operations.
 The quality truck drivers will keep being the limiting factor for the growth in the trucking capacity.
 Experts believe that most of the problems that the freight logistics industry will face in the coming three to four years will actually boil down to the capacity issues.
 Since the e-commerce industry finds a substantial amount of boost, the freight volume is definitely going to increase at a good enough rate, but trucking corporations will not be able to live up to it.

-One of the cost efficient ways of running this business has always been maintaining the safety factors, and hiring safe drivers is the key concern.
+One of the cost efficient ways of running this business has always been maintaining the safety factors, and hiring safe drivers and maintaining trucking authority are the key concerns.
 The government will keep having their safety regulations installed to play their own part safe, and this expects the trucking corporations to take some positive action as well.
 Even the high tech remote diagnostic centers have been built on the highways to ensure the best maintenance and repair of the trucks on long road tours.
 Although the OEM parts have been shuffled with the proprietary technology, it makes complete sense in not counting the role independent service providers at all.

 Fred Barbara believes that although there will be some positive impact of the technology, a major portion of the safety remains in the hands of the drivers.
 So the better their quality the farther do the trucking industry promises to go ahead.